osmandapp/web/main/docs/user/plugins/index.md

 ### [Ski Map View](./ski-maps.md)

-Ski map view uses winter colors, shows downhill or cross-country pistes, cable cars, chairlifts, and other facilities and services, which can be used to navigate recreation areas, ski resorts and terrain parks.
+Ski Map View shows winter colors and pistes downhill or cross-country, as well as cable cars, chairlifts, facilities and services nearby, which is useful for navigating destinations such as recreation areas, ski resorts and terrain parks.

 ### [Audio/Video Notes](./audio-video-notes.md)